 Reading time: 4 – 7 minutes

-For 2012, Highlight HEALTH has again proudly partnered with the BAW campaign.
-All this week, we’ll be running stories and posting videos on brain research.
-To further excite and educate people about the brain and brain research, we’re also giving away a number of free materials to readers.
-Simply subscribe to weekly updates from Highlight HEALTH and then email us at firstname.lastname@example.org with your name and mailing address and we will send you the following items:
+Every day this week we’re running stories and posting videos on brain research.
+To further excite and educate people about the brain and brain research, we’re crossing the digital divide and giving away a number of pamphlets about the brain to readers.
+Simply subscribe to weekly updates from Highlight HEALTH and then email us at firstname.lastname@example.org with your name and mailing address and we will send you the following items in the mail:

 Q&A: Answering Your Questions About Brain Research